Go Back Email LinkDownload PDF

 • Add the ground pork, ground beef, and sauteed onions to the bread crumb mixture and mix with your hands until well blended.
 Shape into meatballs about 1 to 1 1/4 inches in diameter, about 1 ounce each.

 • Meanwhile, make the sauce.
 In a medium saucepan over medium heat, melt the 5 tablespoons of butter.
 When the butter is foamy, stir in the flour.
 Cook, stirring, for 2 minutes.
-Gradually whisk the beef stock into the roux.
+Gradually whisk the beef broth into the roux.
 Cook, stirring constantly, until thickened and bubbling.
 Reduce the heat to low and simmer for 2 minutes.

 Keyword swedish meatballs